 user story (Modafinil scan), 2016 Acrylic box, 3M privacy film, C-Type photographic print, polyester and antistatic tapes, security screws Size: 33 x 24.5 x 2.5 cm Edition of 7 + 2AP SOLD OUT

-*Please note that the Chisenhale Friends’ price is available to those who have supported the gallery via the Benefactors programme.
+*Please note that the Chisenhale Friends’ price is available to those who have supported the gallery via the Friends and Patrons' programme.
 For more information please click here.

 Please note that, as is the norm for limited edition works, prices will increase as an edition sells out.